 Advoca quietly listens during your appointment — in person or on the phone — and gives you back a clear, plain-language summary you can read in your own time.
 No frantic scribbling.
 No second-guessing later.
 Just the consultation, whenever you need to revisit it.

-After a diagnosis, the internet becomes a terrifying place.
+After a diagnosis, the internet becomes a scary place.
 Advoca points you to reliable, vetted resources — from condition-specific charities — tailored to what was discussed and the questions you’re asking.

-Oncology, specialists, scans, therapy, the admin calls — it all lives together, private to you.
-Months from now, when a new clinician asks “when did this start?”, you won’t be guessing.
+Specialists, scans, therapy, the admin calls — it all lives together, private to you.
+Months from now, when a new clinician asks “when did this start?”, you won’t be guessing, just ask Advoca to write a report.
 Share with family, carers or your care team only when you choose.

 In person or on the phone.
 Let your doctor know — most are happy for you to record, and the British Medical Association supports it.